psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 ## _But I’m super busy :( How long does it all take?_

-This is one of the strongest excuses to postpone learning useful skills, whether it is about programming (learning another language, or practicing a [decent coding style](https://google.github.io/styleguide/Rguide.xml)), using a new tool (like Git versioning), or deepening your superficial theoretical background on a subject.
-One should always remember this lesson, which a King of Jerusalem, probably Solomon, draws from his life experience:
+This is one of the strongest excuses to postpone learning useful skills, whether they are about programming (learning another language, or practicing a [decent coding style](https://google.github.io/styleguide/Rguide.xml)), using a new tool (like Git versioning), or deepening your superficial theoretical background on a subject.
+One should always remember this lesson, which a King of Jerusalem, probably King Solomon, draws from his life experience:

 >If the ax is dull and its edge unsharpened, more strength is needed, but skill will bring success.
 -- (Ecclesiastes, 10:10)